Gyruss: Ports

+In 1998, the game was included as part of the compilation Konami 80's Arcade Gallery (which was later ported to the PlayStation as Konami Arcade Classics in 1999).
+In 2002, it was again ported to the Game Boy Advance as part of the Konami Collector's Series: Arcade Advanced compilation.

 Reception

-In Japan, Game Machine listed Gyruss on their July 1, 1983 issue as being the seventh most-successful table arcade unit of the month.
-Computer Games magazine gave the ColecoVision and home computer conversions an A− rating, calling it a "very good adaptation of the Galaga-in-the-round arcade game."
+In Japan, Game Machine listed Gyruss as the seventh most successful table arcade unit of June 1983.
+Computer Games magazine gave the ColecoVision and home computer conversions an A− rating, calling it a "very good adaptation of the Galaga-in-the-round arcade game".

 Legacy

 The Famicom version of the game is included in the Majesco Entertainment TV Game Konami Collector's Series: Arcade Advanced and was released for Japanese mobile phones in 2004.

 Gyruss is included in the compilation Konami 80's Arcade Gallery, released for both the arcade and PlayStation (known as Konami 80's AC Special in western arcades and Konami Arcade Classics in the North American PlayStation version).
 It is also part of Konami Collector's Series: Arcade Advanced for the Game Boy Advance.

 The Konami Live!
-Plug and Play PC controller includes an emulated on;ine Gyruss, as well as five other Konami titles.
+Plug and Play PC controller includes an emulated online Gyruss, as well as five other Konami titles.

 Dance Dance Revolution Ultramix 2 contains a remix of the Gyruss music as a playable song.

 Clones

 A bootleg arcade version exists with the name Venus.

-Gyruss was cloned as a mini-game in the games Grand Theft Auto: San Andreas (named They Crawled from Uranus) and Contra: Legacy of War.
+Gyruss was cloned as a mini-game in the games Grand Theft Auto: San Andreas (named "They Crawled from Uranus") and Contra: Legacy of War.

 Record

-The movie "Cannon Arm And the Arcade Quest" follows the current world record holder Kim “Kanonarm” Köbke and friends in Kim's attempt to set a new world record.
-Kim “Kanonarm” Köbke sets the record of 70,736,950 during a game of 62 hours and 23 minutes in the summer of 2019.
+The film Cannon Arm And the Arcade Quest directed by Mads Hedegaard follows the current world record holder Kim "Kanonarm" Köbke and friends in Kim's attempt to set a new world record.
+Kim "Kanonarm" Köbke sets the record of 70,736,950 during a game of 62 hours and 23 minutes in the summer of 2019.